Your rights and responsibilities if you are wanting to build a deck or fence on your property.

 For more information, or to find out what waterway setback applies to your property, please contact our Duty Planner.

-If the height of the fence is over 2.5m, resource consent is likely to be required.
-Therefore it is recommended that you contact the the Duty Planner on 941 8999 if your proposed fence is over this height.
+If the height of the fence is over 2.5 metres, resource consent and a building consent will be required.
+It is recommended that you contact the Duty Planner on 03 941 8999 if your proposed fence is over this height.

 The only occasions when the Council may be involved in fencing issues is when a fence requires a building consent or resource consent (this is likely to also require written approval of the affected neighbour), or if the fence is located on a boundary adjoining Council land.